eefahy/iiif.io-root-test/source/_posts/2017-05-25-newsletter.md

 ## Technical Work

 ### A/V Technical Specification Work
 The [IIIF A/V Technical Specification Group][iiif-av] has been modeling various A/V use cases using IIIF manifests and canvases.
 Wider discussions about ranges within manifests have informed modeling work for both IIIF A/V and other objects with complex hierarchies.
 Experiments are currently underway to implement the current [IIIF A/V model][av-fixtures], as the group looks to test the model and address [issues related to syncing multiple video and/or audio files in a single player][av-challenges].
-The Avalon Media System team at Indiana University and Northwestern University has been working on a proof of concept for [audio][avalon-a] and [video][avalon-v] towards a [new release][avalon] that will include an audio and video player that works with IIIF manifests.
+The Avalon Media System team at Indiana University and Northwestern University has been working on a proof of concept for audio and video towards a [new release][avalon] that will include an audio and video player that works with IIIF manifests.
 The group is still seeking A/V material to experiment with, unencumbered by rights issues that would prevent reuse, and suitable for all audiences, such as:

 * A variety of single formats in common use today (mp4, webm with common codecs)
 * MPEG-DASH and HLS file sets (no live streaming yet though)